🦆🔍 Learn SQL by Exploring the Epstein Files

 ORDER BY day_num;

 DAYNAME and DAYOFWEEK are DuckDB date functions that extract parts of a timestamp.
-Useful for behavioral profiling - does the communication pattern look like a normal business operation?
+This is behavioral profiling - does the communication pattern look like a normal business operation, or is there significant weekend/off-hours activity?

 Epstein’s send vs receive ratio